syeopite/lens/docs/formats/gnu-gettext.md

 Locale files are searched with the `**` glob, so feel free to nest in as many levels as you'd like.

 !!!
 Tip inline end
-    There are API/behavior differences between the `po` and `mo` varieties.
+    There are no API/behavior differences between the `po` and `mo` varieties.
 Anything that is shown to apply to one would also apply to the other.

 Now you'll just need to call the `#create` method: